canidlogic/libdhscan/README.md

      0   20  9 {ff00ff} v
     37  800 -2 {888877} v

+    # Parameter 4 only present if %shade vertex;
     # Only signed integers and RGB colors in {} are supported!

     # Define a triangle
     # Each integer is vertex index
     # Zero is first vertex
     0 1 2 t
+    # If %shade triangle; then also RGB color fourth parameter

     |;